 While Fujitsu believes IPR can result in more environmentally compliant products and better accountability for equipment manufacturers, it also recognizes that IPR poses significant challenges.
 Even the most dedicated producer cannot meet the needs and requirements of all stakeholders worldwide in a way that is viable financially, logistically and environmentally.
 However, Fujitsu is dedicated to working with the industry at large in order to overcome these challenges.

-Fujitsu has a track record of responsible recycling, remarketing and reuse of electrical and electronic equipment.
 The company’s Environmental Guideline applies throughout Fujitsu Technology Solutions.
-It describes environmental conscious product requirements around the whole product life cycle for IT products and components.
+It sets environmental conscious product requirements along the whole product life cycle of IT products and components.

-The Fujitsu Group already offers an environmentally sound recycle service in some countries where no take-back requirement was imposed.
-More information is available here.
+The Fujitsu Group already offers an environmental-conscious recycle service in some countries where no take-back requirement was imposed.
+More information is available here

 A successful example of our take-back performance is based on our 20-years of recycling experience in Germany.
 Fujitsu Technology Solutions has a recovery rate of more than 90% with its taken-back products.
 That is considerably more than the 75% in the legal direction.

 Fujitsu has installed a WEEE-compliant take-back program in Europe – its primary sales market.
 More details of local programs in the countries are described in the Download document "Take-back and Recycling in the Countries".
 In markets without WEEE legislation, Fujitsu is voluntarily planning to action environmental-conscious procedures to take-back and recycle its own products.